Pnikumbh1114/InnovationPython_Priyanka/README.md

 # InnovationPython_Priyanka
-This repository is for practicing the commands.
+This repository is for practicing the git commands and for completing the 1st assignment.